EventStore/documentation/docs/server/5.0/server/projections/projections-config.md

 <!-- TODO: And how do you change them?
 UI, .NET, HTTP etc -->

-By changing these settings, you can lessen the amount of pressure projections put on an Event Store node or improve projection performance.
+By changing these settings, you can lessen the amount of pressure projections put on an EventStoreDB node or improve projection performance.
 You can change these settings on a case-by-case basis, and monitor potential improvements.

 ::: warning
 You can only change the configuration of a stopped projection.